react-auth-kit/react-auth-kit/CONTRIBUTING.md

 Use our [pull request template format](https://github.com/react-auth-kit/react-auth-kit/blob/master/.github/pull_request_template.md).
 Then add a title and description to your pull request that explains your precious effort.

-Now, sit back and relax till we review your PR, you've made your contribution to our project.
+Now, sit back and relax till we review your PR; you've made your contribution to our project.

 ## License